Discover Iceland's Midnight Sun

 - All ground transportation and transfers

-- Accommodations in Tourist Class hotels with guaranteed early check in
+- 11 nights accommodations in Tourist Class hotels with guaranteed early check in

 - Comprehensive touring program including entrance fees